esynr3z/playhdl/README.md

 python -m pip download playhdl
 ```

-Then you can use pip to install it on the offline machine:
+Then you can use pip to install it on an offline machine:

 ```sh
 python -m pip install <wheel_file_name>.whl